inspiredminds/contao-event-registration/README.md

 ## User Defined Amount

 By default each registration assumes the amount of 1 person for said registration.
 However it is also possible to allow the visitor who registers for an event to define the number of people for that registration.
 In order to do this insert a new text form field into the form (preferably with a numeric validation) with the field name `amount`.
 This will then override the default amount and the total amount of registrations will increase by this amount as well.

+## Multiple Registrations

+Starting with version `2.2.0` you can also allow visitors to register for multiple events at once.
+For this there now two new features:

+* An _Event registration calendar_ front end module which renders a normal calendar (just like the regular calendar) module with a checkbox for each event in the calendar.
+* A _Selected event_ form field, which will display and later process the selection in a form of the form generator.

+Overall the following needs to be done to use this feature:

+1. Create a new notifiction which will be used for the registration of multiple events (the tokens are the same).
+2. Create a new form which will be used for the registration of multiple events.
+3. In this form insert a _Selected event_ form field.
+4. Also select the appropriate notification.
+5. Create a new page where you insert the new registration form (alternatively you could also insert it on the same page as the calendar).
+6. Create a new _Event registration calendar_ module and select the previously created page as the redirect page (or none).
+7. Insert this module into a new page.

+If you visit that page in the front end, you will see checkboxes for each event for which the registration is enabled.
+You can also switch between months - the previous selection will be stored.
+Once you click on "Continue" you will be redirected to the registration form, where you will see a list of events that were selected for this registration.

+After submitting the registration form, the form's notification will be sent as normal.
+If you had a `##reg_confirm_url##` token in your notification, the confirm URL will automatically confirm the registrations for _all_ the selected events.

+### Member Registration List

+In addition to the aforementioned features, there is also a new _Event registrations_ front end module in the _User_ section.
+This module will list all event registrations of the currently logged in front end user.
+It will also show links to _Confirm_ (if applicable) or _Cancel_ the registration.